MoldyMacaroniX/dashword.net/_src/posts/breaking-top-1-geometry-dash-player-exposed-for-hacking-achievements.md

 ---
 pageSlug: top-1-geometry-dash-player-spaceuk-exposed-for-hacking-achievements
-title: "BREAKING: Top 1 Geometry Dash Player SpaceUK Exposed For Hacking Achievements"
+title: "BREAKING: Top 1 Geometry Dash Player SpaceUK Exposed For Hacking All His Accomplishments"
 desc: The world's best Geometry Dash player, SpaceUK, has been exposed by the Demon List leader for cheating his accomplishments.
 date: 2023-04-25T21:20:49.954Z